Invarion/invarion-docs/docs/rapid-plan/rapidplan-basics/selecting-objects.md

 ![Selected_sign](./assets/Selected_sign.png)

-## Selecting objects on different layers
+## Selecting Objects on different Layers

 If you are working across multiple layers, you can switch between different objects on the fly by holding down the **CTRL + ALT** keys and clicking on desired objects in a different layer.
 This will switch to the layer on which the object is on, as shown below.